OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 Enterprise Edition
 ------------------

-OpenNebula Enterprise Edition is provided for customers with an active subscription.
+OpenNebula **Enterprise Edition** is provided for customers with an active subscription.
 The container images for major, minor, and maintenance releases are available only in a private enterprise repository (container registry) and only accessible by customers.
-To access the repository, you should have received an authentication ``token`` (*username:password*), which is the same for both traditional package repositories and container registry.
+To access the repository, you should have received an authentication ``token`` (in format ``username:password``), which is the same for both traditional :ref:`package repositories <repositories>` and container registry.

 Download the image to your container runtime in 2 simple steps: